 Surcharging | A surcharge is any additional fee added to the cost of goods or services beyond the price originally quoted.
 Credit card processing fees are surcharges that businesses may pass on to their customers to offset the added cost. |

-Take Payment | A component that enables Community Users to make payments in an Experience Cloud site.
-Sometimes referred to as the Take Payment component. |
+Take Payment | A component that enables community or guest users to make payments in an Experience Cloud site.
+This component can be placed directly on a community page or added to a custom flow.
+Learn more about the Take Payment component. |

 Tokenization | Industry standard to ensure card holder data is kept secure by encrypting the data in a manner that cannot be decrypted.
 Chargent uses tokens so cardholder data is never stored in Salesforce and the token is only available to the payment gateway for a merchant.
-Read and watch more information on tokenization. |
+Not all gateways support tokenization.
+Learn more by viewing Salesforce Tokenization. |

 Transaction Type | Chargent processes many kinds of transactions, including authorizations, charges, refunds, and voids.
 See Understanding Chargent Transactions for more details. |

 Unresolved Transactions | An unresolved transaction is a transaction record that can’t be created or saved due to some Salesforce configuration.
-See Understanding Unresolved Transactions for information on handling them. |
+See Understanding Unresolved Transactions for information. |

 UUID | Universally Unique Identifier.
 A 128-bit value used to identify an object or entity uniquely. |